List of Emmerdale characters introduced in 2012: Ed Roberts

 Ed Roberts, played by Lloyd Everitt, made his debut appearance on 8 February 2012.
 Ed arrives in Emmerdale with a broken down minibus and takes it to Aaron Livesy (Danny Miller) to fix.
 A writer for Inside Soap said there is a spark of attraction between Ed and Aaron, but Aaron dismisses it because he is unsure whether Ed is interested in guys.
 Aaron wants to move on from Jackson Walsh (Marc Silcock) and an Emmerdale spokesperson told the magazine "With the arrival of Ed, the darkness that has been haunting Aaron begins to disappear."
 However, Ed and Aaron's potential romance does not get off to a good start when Ed drives off without paying for the repairs to the minibus.
 Aaron thinks Ed has gone for good, but he later returns to settle the bill.
 Ed has been described as being "handsome" and "hunky."
 Anthony D. Langford of AfterElton said Aaron and Ed's scenes often revolved around Aaron's past with Jackson, which he explained was too heavy and not romantic for their fledgling relationship.
 Langford added "This of course raises the question of why a smart and funny guy like Ed would want to deal with the emotional mess that is Aaron Livesy."

-Ed brings a minibus to the garage for Aaron Livesy to fix.
+Ed brings a minibus to the garage for Aaron to fix.
 However, when Aaron becomes involved in an argument with Adam Barton (Adam Thomas), Ed leaves.
 He later returns with his rugby teammates and Aaron fixes the minibus, but Ed drives off without paying all of the bill.
 Ed comes back to the village to give Aaron the rest of the money for the work on the minibus and he invites him to a party.
 Ed brings his car to the garage for Aaron to look at and he later gives him his number.
 Aaron arranges to go for a drink with Ed, but he cancels to help Adam fix a roof.
 Ed finds out what Aaron is doing and he and two of his teammates comes to help.
 Holly Barton (Sophie Powles) flirts with Ed and he reveals he is gay.
 Ed mistakes Aaron and Adam's friendship for something more, but Aaron corrects him and they kiss.
 Aaron and Ed go on their first date to Bar West, but Ed leaves early when the barman tells him that Aaron helped his previous boyfriend, Jackson to die.
 Aaron becomes angry with Ed, but he later calls him and they meet up.
 Aaron and Ed talk and Aaron reveals his scars from self harming.
 Ed is not fazed and they spend the night together.
 Ed later tells Aaron that he has been signed for a French rugby club and is leaving for France in four weeks.
 He asks Aaron to come with him and he agrees.